-I remember one of my teachers snapping her fingers at me at circle time and barking “stop it!” in a harsh way because I was making an annoying sound.
-I remember getting sent to a separate area when I honestly didn’t know what I had really done.
+I remember one of my teachers snapping her fingers at me during circle time and barking “Stop it!” in a harsh tone, because I was making an annoying sound.
+I remember getting sent to a separate area, when I honestly didn’t know what I had really done.

-Now, as a teacher today, I realize that she wasn’t mad me and probably was mostly frustrated at Billy who wouldn’t stop poking his neighbor and Lila who wouldn’t stop interrupting and Betty who was floor rolling all while the poor lady tried to do a lesson.
+Now, as a teacher today, I realize that she wasn’t mad me and probably was mostly frustrated at Billy who wouldn’t stop poking his neighbor, and Lila who wouldn’t stop interrupting, and Betty who was floor rolling all while the poor lady tried to teach a lesson.
 But at the time, I was little and I was crushed, because I honestly hadn’t meant to bother her.
 I felt like she was mad at me.

 She is a great lady and was a great teacher.
-I in no way hold onto memories of her badly – this is just a point to show that what we say and how we act really does matter to our students.
+I in no way hold onto bad memories of her.
+This is just a point to show that what we say and how we act really does matter to our students.
 Some more than others.

-You probably know your kids – you probably know already which ones need a bit more of a “firm” tone and which ones would be absolutely horrified if they were corrected at all – am I right?
+You probably know your kids.
+You know already which ones need a bit more of a “firm” tone and which ones would be absolutely horrified if they were corrected at all, am I right?

-I don’t want you to think I go around throwing “sorry’s” like confetti, because I certainly don’t (they need to be true and meaningful) and luckily I don’t need to (I am a nice teacher and I promise I am not the Grinch!) 🙂
+I don’t want you to think I go around throwing out apologies like confetti, because I certainly don’t.
+Saying “I’m sorry” needs to be true and meaningful.

-I am usually always met with a smile and an “It’s ok teacher” followed by a hug.
+Typically, I’m met with a smile and an, “It’s okay teacher,” followed by a hug.